en0chC/Real-Time-ASL-Alphabet-Recognition/README.md

 classifier doesn't work well with complex backgrounds.
 For higher accuracy, use a single color background, preferably white.

+DataPreparation.ipynb - Jupyter notebook containing the D2 data preparation report.

-QuAM_report.ipynb - Jupyter notebook containing the D3 report.
+QuAM_report.ipynb - Jupyter notebook containing the D3 model training report.

 CNN_model file - Contains the saved CNN model that is loaded and used by QuAM_app.py.

+labels_ohe.csv - CSV file containing the one hot encoded class labels of all the images in the images_dataset_grayscale file with no NaNs.

 labels_clean.csv - CSV file containing the class labels of all the images in the images_dataset_grayscale file with no NaNs.